Rapid GPU-Assisted Search and Parameterization-Based Refinement and Continuation of Connections between Tori in Periodically Perturbed Planar Circular Restricted 3-Body Problems: Rapid GPU-Assisted Search for Manifold Intersections

-The first test we use is a simple axis-aligned bounding box test\cite{backman2011}.
+The next step of the broad phase is a simple axis-aligned bounding box test\cite{collisionDetection}, applied to each of the potentially intersecting quad pairs found in the previous step.
 This test is generally used with geometric objects in 3D space, but the concept works the same in 4D.
-The basic idea is to consider each quadrilateral to be enclosed by a minimal 4D box (the bounding box) having its edges parallel to the $x, y, p_{x}$, and $p_{y}$ axes.
-Then, to check whether two quadrilaterals $Q_{ik}^{u}$ and $Q_{j\ell}^{s}$ might intersect, simply check whether their corresponding bounding boxes intersect.
-If they do not, then we can reject the possibility of the quadrilaterals intersecting; if the boxes do intersect, then additional testing is required.
+The basic idea is to consider each quad to be enclosed by a minimal 4D box (the bounding box) having its edges parallel to the $x, y, p_{x}$, and $p_{y}$ axes.
+Then, to check whether two quads $Q_{ik}^{u}$ and $Q_{j\ell}^{s}$ might intersect, simply check whether their corresponding bounding boxes intersect.
+If they do not, then we can reject the possibility of the quads intersecting; if the boxes do intersect, then additional testing is required.
 Figure \ref{fig:bdbox} illustrates how this test works in 2D.
 The test is equivalent to checking whether the maximum $x$ coordinate of the 4 vertices of $Q_{ik}^{u}$ is less than the minimum $x$ coordinate of the 4 vertices of $Q_{j\ell}^{s}$; we also reverse the roles of $Q_{ik}^{u}$ and $Q_{j\ell}^{s}$ and repeat the check.
-The same is also done for the $y$, $p_{x}$, and $p_{y}$ coordinates; if any of the checks are true, then the quadrilaterals do not intersect.
+The same is also done for the $y$, $p_{x}$, and $p_{y}$ coordinates; if any of the checks are true, then the quads cannot intersect.